The Difference Between Effect And Affect

 Affect and effect are homophones, meaning they are pronounced the same way, like here and hear, died and dyed, and several other examples.
 Therefore, you need some rules to guide you to the right choice of word.

-Below are the rules that will assist you in knowing when it is right for you to use affect and effect.
+Below are the rules that will assist you in knowing when it is right for you to use effect vs. affect.

 When it is Right to Use Affect